liborty/rstats/README.md

 * `Stats`: a single vector (of numbers),
 * `Vecg`: methods (of vector algebra) operating on two vectors, e.g. scalar product
+* `MutVecg`: some of the above methods, mutating self
 * `VecVec`: methods operating on n vectors,
 * `VecVecg`: methods for n vectors, plus another generic argument, e.g. vector of weights.

 In other words, the traits and their methods operate on arguments of their required categories.
 In classical statistical parlance, the main categories correspond to the number of 'random variables'.
 However, the vectors' end types (for the actual data) are mostly generic: usually some numeric type.
-There are also some traits specialised for input end types `f64` and `u8` and some that take mutable self.
+There are also some traits specialised for input end type `u8` and some that take mutable self.
 End type `f64` is most commonly used for the results.

 ### Documentation

 For more detailed comments, plus some examples, see the source.
 You may have to unclick the 'implementations on foreign types' somewhere near the bottom of the page in the rust docs to get to it.
 (Since these traits are implemented over the pre-existing Rust Vec type).

-## Structs
+## Struct

-* `struct Med` holds the median and quartiles

-* `struct MStats` holds the mean and standard deviation
+* `struct MStats` holds the central tendency, e.g. mean, and spread, e.g. standard deviation.

-* `struct MinMax`, re-exported from crate `indxvec`.
-It holds min and max values of a vector and their indices.
-It is returned by function `indxvec::merge::minmax`.

 ##  Auxiliary Functions